msr102087/readmeGenerator/README.md

 ## Questions

 If you have any questions or comments regarding this project.
-Please contact msr102087 at megan.russell50@gmail.com
+Please contact the contributor at [msr102087](https://github.com/msr102087) , or email megan.russell50@gmail.com